Heather oil field: Processing

 The wellhead fluids flowed via the production manifold to the 3-phase Production Separator which operated at 65 psi (448 kPa).
 From the Separator oil was routed to another 3-phase Production Separator operating at a lower pressure of 35 psi (241 kPa).
 Oil then flowed to the crude booster pumps, through oil metering then by 32 km 16-inch pipeline to Ninian Central and thence to Sullom Voe.
 Produced water from the separators was treated by hydrocylones and a compact flotation unit (CFU) to remove oil prior to overboard discharge.
 Vapour from the Production Separators was compressed, dried by TEG (triethylene glycol) and further compressed to 325 psi (2,241 kPa) for use as fuel gas and up to 1,480 psi (10,204 kPa) for gas lift.
 In 1985 a connection was made to the Western leg gas pipeline, a 6-inch pipeline imported gas into Heather to augment gas supplies.
 Import gas flowed to an Import Gas Knockout Drum, through metering and to an Import Gas Heater.

 The oil production profile for Heather A (in 1000s barrels per year) in the early operating period is shown in the graph:The fluid handling capability of the Heather facilities in its latter years was as follows:

 Broom oil field

 Fluids from the Broom oil field in Block 2/4a were routed into Heather for treatment and export to Ninian Central.
 The Broom field is located 7 km from Heather.
 The field development comprised four gas-lifted production wells and two water injection wells.
 Lift gas and injection water were supplied from Heather A. Production from Broom started in 2004.

 Decommissioning

 Following a fire on Heather A in October 2019 and the shutdown of the platform Enquest decided to decommission the platform.
 This was principally due to the low oil price environment during the coronavirus pandemic.
 The topsides will be removed for onshore recycling and disposal.
+Phase 3 Plug and abandonment was completed was completed on Friday 5th April 2025 with the removal of the final conductor.
 The removal of the jacket will be the subject off a further plan.